Bourn Brook Balsam, part 2

 By mid April we could see tiny Balsam plants plants starting to emerge, ahead of the nettles.
 It was very satisfying pulling them out by the handful!…

-We will be repeating the cut in late May, aiming to once again, remove all the nettles, reeds and Himalayan Balsam plants on the south bank of the brook.
+We will be repeating the cut on May 26th, aiming to once again, remove all the nettles, reeds and Himalayan Balsam plants on the south bank of the brook.
 This should substantially reduce the amount that we need to do by hand.
 It should also make it much easier to see new Himalayan Balsam plants when they start to emerge from remaining seeds.

 To “finish” the job, we plan to run volunteer working parties roughly monthly from June – October to pull up any newly emerging Himalayan Balsam plants….
 With your help and persistence, this should go a long way towards eradicating Himalayan Balsam from this beautiful spot, just upstream of Cambridge.